ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Story so far.md

 - Eric
 - Andeo

-Currently looking for Sasha Redwood, the police captain.
+Currently looking for Tasha Redwood, the police captain.